-When a property rehabilitated with City funds transfers ownership other than through sale, such as inheritance, the new owner may apply for an assumption of the loan and execute a new Promissory Note, providing he/she occupies the home as primary residence and qualifies under the program and income guidelines in place at the time of transfer of ownership.
+When a property rehabilitated with City funds transfers ownership other than through sale, such as inheritance, the new owner may apply to assume the loan and execute a new Promissory Note, providing he/she occupies the home as their primary residence and qualifies under the program and income guidelines in place at the time of transfer of ownership.
 Otherwise, the loan(s) shall immediately be repaid in full.